narang99/nabs/README.md

 `nabs` models your monorepo as a graph and finds all the affected packages for a given changeset.

-When using a monorepo, it is very useful to only selectively run CI pipelines.
+Monorepos allow you to change all the code in a single PR, this has great benefits for developer velocity.
+In the beginning, its fine to run all the tests in the repo in a single pipeline.
+Once your packages start to grow, your CI time balloons up.
+In this case, it would make sense to have a single pipeline for every package in the monorepo.
+The problem now is, detecting which pipelines to run.
 A common workflow is this:
 - find the diff in the PR using git
-- find all the affected packages and services using this diff
+- find all the affected packages and services using this diff **(`nabs` does this)**
-- run scripts/pipelines for all the affected packages
+- run pipelines for all the affected packages

 This can be done in `bazel` and friends, for example, using `bazel query 'rdeps(//my-target)'`.
 All the build systems with monorepos give this feature.
 These build tools come with their own set of pains though:
 - steep learning curve
 - high maintenance cost
 - bad IDE integration